 The plant had an initial treatment capacity of 10 million gallons per day (MGD) and was expanded to 16 MGD in the 1980's.
 Although the facility has been updated over the years, it was too old and undersized to meet the current and future demand in Lake Oswego and Tigard.

 As part of the Lake Oswego Tigard Water Partnership project, the plant capacity was expanded to 38 MGD and began supplying water to both Lake Oswego and Tigard customers in the summer of 2016.

 The current treatment process used at the plant is conventional filtration.
 In 2017, ozone will also be added to the treatment process.

-The Water Treatment Plant is staffed with seven full-time operators, keeping the plant running smoothly every day of the year.
-Our operators are all fully certified and continue to upgrade skills and learn the newest treatment techniques through continuing education opportunities.
+The WTP is staffed with nine full-time operators, keeping the plant running smoothly every day of the year.
+Our operators all hold water treatment certifications from the Oregon Health Authority and continue to upgrade skills and learn the newest treatment techniques through continuing education opportunities.